Kinsey :: Valley Cultural Center - Summer Series, Woodland Hills, CA 7/18/16

 chill was 8 below.
 He bursts into a laugh when asked about his preachifying.

-"It came from
+"It came from my background,

 played back the tape to us and there was an empty spot at the front.
 They

 I have to go back and listen to it again before we do Christmas concerts

 so I can remember what it was I said."

-The bar, BoMacs,
+The bar, BoMacs, is

 long gone, as are many of the older Motown session musicians I sometimes

-Four of the
+Four of the five original

 of lung cancer the next year.

-the winter in Detroit and the frost on the window glass and the first time
+winter in Detroit and the frost on the window glass and the first time